toralf/torutils/README.md

 #### Objectives

 - Neither touch established nor outbound connections.¹
-- Filter only ips, no network blocking.²
+- Filter only single ips, no network segments.²

 ¹ An attacker capable to spoof ip addresses could easily force to block ip addresses with an already established connection.